Skip to main content

 All student interns must be available to attend training on campus during the following dates:

-Intern training will consist of presentations from CARE staff, campus partners, as well as on the job training through office hours and representing CARE at Orientation and Welcome Week events.
+Intern training will consist of team building activities, trainings from CARE staff and campus partners, as well as on the job training.

 Frequently Asked Questions